jtobin/flat-mcmc/index.markdown

 <script src="https://gist.github.com/3865601.js?file=gistfile1.hs"></script>
 <br>

-Each of those parallel evaluations will then be executed in parallel with others.
-The library's performance is quite good:
+flat-mcmc also supports **nested** parallelism, in that these function evaluations will also be executed in parallel on each iteration if compiled with GHC's threaded runtime.
+Performance is quite good:

 <br>
 <script src="https://gist.github.com/3865854.js?file=gistfile1.txt"></script>